MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-04-20-for-the-love-of-god-only-call-srand-once.md

 But almost never a mix of the two.
 Why is that?

 The purpose of `srand(time(NULL));` is to set the random number generator's seed (starting value) to the number of seconds that have elapsed since 1970 (called the Unix Epoch).
-Since the number of seconds since 1970 is normally higher every time you restart your program, this makes sure `rand()` calls won't return the exact same values every time you rerun your program.
+Since the number of seconds since 1970 is normally higher every time you restart your program, this makes sure future `rand()` calls won't return the exact same values every time you rerun your program.

 Right now your code is basically guaranteeing that if you call `generatePlant()` 3 times in a loop, the `srand(time(NULL));` call in your `generatePlant()` will set the seed to the exact same value for every single plant (the number of seconds since 1970), as those 3 loops will likely all happen within the same second.
 This can really screw with the rest of the function which expects random numbers that aren't identical for every plant.